Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How to prepare for a tendon repair:

 Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she will tell you what medicines to take or not take on the day of your surgery.
 You may need to stop taking blood thinners or aspirin several days before your surgery.
 You may need an x-ray, ultrasound, or MRI before surgery.
 This will help your healthcare provider plan for your surgery.
 Arrange for someone to drive you home after your surgery.

 What will happen during a tendon repair:

 - You may be given general anesthesia to keep you asleep and free from pain during surgery.
 You may instead be given local anesthesia to numb the surgery area.
 With local anesthesia, you may still feel pressure or pushing during surgery, but you should not feel any pain.
 If you are given local anesthesia, you may be awake during surgery.
-Your healthcare provider may ask you to move your arm or leg.
-This will let him see how well your tendon moves after it is fixed.
+Your surgeon may ask you to move your arm or leg.
+This will let him or her see how well your tendon moves after it is fixed.

 What will happen after a tendon repair: